Step-by-Step Guide: Re-Registering Your Biometric Data

 This is the core part of the re-registration.
 A trained operator will guide you through capturing your biometrics:

 • Fingerprints: You will be asked to place your fingers, one by one, and then both hands together, onto a digital scanner.
-It’s important to have clean, dry hands for the best results.
+It is important to have clean, dry hands for the best results.

-• Iris Scans: You will then be asked to look into a special camera-like device.
+• Iris Scans: You will then be asked to look into a specialised camera device.
 It captures the unique patterns of your irises (the coloured part of your eyes).
 This process is quick and completely harmless.

 The operator will ensure the captures are clear and accurate.